BV-BRC/BV-BRC-Docs/docroot/get_started/ird-vipr_bv-brc_mapping.md

 **ViPR Homepage:**
 ![ViPR homepage](./images/vipr_homepage_families.png)

-*BV-BRC* provides a landing page with access to viral data at the same levels.
+Similarly, *BV-BRC* provides a landing page with access to viral data at the same levels.
 It can be reached by clicking the VIRUSES button on the [BV-BRC homepage](https://bv-brc.org/):

 **BV-BRC Homepage:**
 ![BV-BRC homepage virus navigation](./images/bv_homepage_viruses_button.png)